 Download Local Tourist Map here EC$ Eastern Caribbean Dollars (The will take US $)

 They call Antigua a beach with land in the middle where you can snorkel, dive, float and boat or trip to the partner island Barbuda.

 If the Azura is your favourite ship, click the picture or click here to join the Azura Chat site and share your knowledge with others.
 Azura Chat with Doris Visits.
 If you wish to become a moderator let us know.
 For others click here.

 To be fair you go to Antigua to beach and sea, not to tour.
+See our film on Jolly Harbour Beach where we had a fantastic day out.
+All for $4 US!
 It is an island with little wind, calm seas and a coast line of bays which is why it made it the perfect place for Admiral Horatio Nelson to hide the British navy back in 1798.
 It has had a strong British feel ever since and it is why ships love going there.
 The port town has changed little in years and it is small.
-Many taxi drivers will offer you rides to beaches and there will be organised excursions to somewhere, so this is a time to relax.
-You might like to spend the day at a boutique hotel and be spoilt, like Sugar Ridge.
-If you do, then please do some research then let us know the outcome.
-It would be nice if you could list below the beaches you went to and how you got there in the comments below.
+Many taxi drivers will offer you rides to beaches and there will be organised excursions to somewhere, in the novel American Portrait the story of agreeing to a taxi tour then sitting in it waiting for it to fill up is very well told.
+Instead of just a beach visit, you might like to spend the day at a boutique hotel and be spoilt, like Sugar Ridge.
+If you do, then please do some research then let us know the outcome on the Doris Visits Caribbean Chat Site.
 Where next, St Lucia?
-We have three main sections in our new destinations menu that service the Caribbean routes.
+We have a whole menu of films of every Caribbean destination.
 Please share.

 You can also get to Southampton Cruise Terminal by coach so, so cheaply have you ever considered it?
 If you have never cruised, and we are mainly a cruise site, then click here to see how to look at what cruising is.